 - Collocation.
 One major reason is to allow for cell tower collocation (sharing the tower with additional tenants).
 When the cell site agreement was initially agreed to, a certain area of ground space was allotted to be used for the purpose of building the cell tower, however since then it has become common (and lucrative) for wireless carriers and tower companies to make use of existing towers rather than build new ones.

 - New Technology.
-In other cases, wireless carriers intend to add a new services or technologies to their existing network infrastructure.
-For instance, Verizon and AT&T both are attempting to add LTE (Long Term Evolution) antennas and equipment to their sites.
+In other cases, wireless carriers intend to add new services or technologies to their existing network infrastructure.
+For instance, all four wireless carriers are starting to add 5G antennas and equipment to their sites while revising their 4G (LTE) equipment at the same time.
 This additional service often requires additional cabinets and/or additional antennas.

 Some tower companies are attempting to “purchase” additional ground space when they try to extend the lease area or purchase the remainder of the lease via a cell site lease buyout.
 By tying the additional lease area to the lump sum purchase offer for the cell site lease, the carriers can often get the landowner to give up additional space before having the opportunity to discover the value of additional revenue they might otherwise receive for expansion.